capsule-rs/sandbox/README.md

     getcapsule/sandbox:19.11.6-1.50 /bin/bash
 ```

-The sandbox must run in privileged mode with host networking, so it can access the two network interfaces on the Vagrant host dedicated to DPDK applications.
+The sandbox must run in privileged mode with host networking, so it can access the two network interfaces on the Vagrant host bound to DPDK applications.

 ```
 vagrant$ lspci